ActiveBrainAtlas2/neuroglancer/docs_overview/neuroglancer_annotation.md

   - Polygon
   - Volume
 - The `index.ts` module supports the below common functionality for all annotations.
-   - Provides the functionality to convert the annotations to JSON state while exporting to database.
+   - Convert the annotations to JSON state while exporting to database.
-   - Provides the functionality to serialize the annotation coordinates to be rendered by WebGL.
+   - Serialize the annotation coordinates to be rendered by WebGL.
    - Includes definitions for datatypes included for all annotations as mentioned above.
    - Includes utility functions which are used by different annotation modules.